aebrahim/IProgress/README.md

 A progress bar library for Python.

+> :warning: This code is no longer maintained.
+Please instead consider using
+> https://github.com/tqdm/tqdm which serves a very similar purpose.

 A progress bar is typically used to display the progress of a long running operation, providing a visual cue that processing is underway.